 And there we have it, 18 must do Revelstoke attractions and activities that prove why this small town should be top of your travel list!
 I’m already considering a return visit in winter to find some more must do cold weather activities…

 We stayed at the incredibly central Regent Hotel on 1st Street.
 This stylish family owned and operated hotel (one of the oldest in Canada!) has large, well appointed rooms.
 Breakfast is included and features the best hotel buffet I’ve had anywhere in British Columbia.

 Being located right downtown and walkable from so many places, the Regent Hotel’s location was ideal for us.
 Apex Rafting’s office is located downstairs, too, so it was especially convenient when we went rafting for the day.

 Alternative Revelstoke accommodation options:

 If being close to the ski slopes is important, you can’t get much better than the Sutton Place Hotel.
 Overlooking the Revelation Gondola at Revelstoke Mountain Resort, this hotel exemplifies high end ski-in, ski-out accommodation.

 On a previous visit to Revelstoke, I stayed at Swiss Chalet Motel.
 It’s a 10-15 minute walk to downtown but the prices are exceptionally reasonable, especially if you’re visiting in a group.

-A modernist approach to accommodation, the Cube Hotel offers compact private rooms with shared (but private) shower rooms and kitchen.
+A modernist approach to accommodation, the Cube Hotel offers compact rooms with shared (but private) shower rooms and kitchen.
 Close to downtown, this is a great option if you want to save money on accommodation for activities instead.